mollywoodnini/ga-z270x-ug/README.md

 Internal speakers is used when plugging into the rear (green) speaker jack.
 If you are a gamer, like myself, and do like to stream I have not ran into any problem using a USB headset with mic or the webcam.
 The only issue I have with audio is using Adobe programs.
 Audition will not properly work with USB mics.
 I have tried both of my devices and the program reports all audio as suddenly not working.
 Still looking into a fix for this.

 If you do not like the sound of your audio (sounds flat) you can use [eqMac](https://bitgapp.com/eqmac/) or [Boom3D](https://www.globaldelight.com/boom/index.php).
 I use the latter.

+Update:
+I *think* I have found a solution for the audio hardware issue in Adobe programs.
+Both my headset and webcam/mic are USB devices and that's the cause of the hardware bugging out.
+If I use a mic that uses the dedicated jack on the computer I do not have this problem.
+For whatever reason I thought I would try using a different audio layout.
+I changed from `11` to `1`, rebuilt kextcache and rebooted.
+No dice.
+I did noticed that with a `1` the volume was muted every reboot.
+I changed it back `11`, rebuilt kextcache and rebooted.
+To my surprise it appears to have worked.
+I don't get the warning audio hardware is not responding.

 # Back it up!